 Werner Reinisch was born in 1930 in Jokes in Bohemia, now the Czech Republic.

-He was expelled from the Sudetenland in the aftermath of the war and found refuge in Eastern Germany in 1946.
-The family then passed over to Western Germany and he finished his studies in Schwetzingen.
-In 1951, he was admitted to the Academy of Fine Arts in Karlsruhe where Eric Heckel, one of the founders of the “Die Brücke” group from which German expressionism originated, was working.
+He was expelled from the Sudetes after the war and found refuge in East Germany in 1946 before moving with his family to the West of the country, where he finished his study at Schwetzingen.
+In 1951, he was admitted to the Academy of Fine Arts in Karlsruhe where Eric Heckel worked, a founding member of the group “Die Brücke”.
+This group had a major impact on the creation of expressionism.

-In 1961, he came to France to work as an engraver in the Saint Sulpice district of Paris.
+He moves to France in 1961 to work as engraver in Paris in the Saint Sulpice district.

-He first exhibited his work in Montpellier between 1966 and 1968.
+He exhibited for the first time in Montpellier between 1966 and 1968.

-In 2013, a major retrospective exhibition was devoted to him in the chateau de Vogüé.
+In 2013, a large exhibition was dedicated to him at the castle of Vogue.